 The executive council of officers within each chapter must then answer to several outside bodies:

-- Greek Affairs Council (GAC), National Pan-Hellenic (NPHC), Interfraternity (IFC), and National Panhellenic Conference(NPC) executive councils act as governing bodies for the fraternity and sorority chapters.
+- Fraternity & Sorority Council (FSC), National Pan-Hellenic (NPHC), Interfraternity (IFC), and College Panhellenic Council (CPH) executive councils act as governing bodies for the fraternity and sorority chapters.
 These executive councils are comprised of seven or eight experienced officers who are elected by the presidents of each fraternity or sorority.
 The executive councils develop and enforce policies within the Wright State Greek community.

 - Each Chapter’s Alumni/ae Advisory Board is made up of Chapter Alumni/ae who volunteer their time to advise the chapter.
 These Alumni/ae make sure the Chapter is functioning properly and that the undergraduate members are acting safe and responsibly.